-Cinema, television and radio adverts can deliver massive audiences for advertisers.
-What's more, these are sophisticated media, offering unique creative opportunities to build atmosphere, convey emotion and fully engage the viewer or listener.
+Cinema, television and radio adverts can deliver massive audiences for businesses like yours.
+What's more, they offer unique creative opportunities to build atmosphere, convey emotion and fully engage the viewer or listener's attention.

-Whichever route you consider, it's essential that you base your decision on what you know about your customers' behaviour - so you stand the best chance of them seeing (or hearing) and engaging with your ad.
+Whichever route you consider, it's essential that you base your efforts around what you know about your customers' behaviour - so you stand the best chance of them seeing (or hearing) and engaging with your ad.

 People listen to radio ads.
-Listeners just don't change radio stations in the same way that viewers flick through channels on the TV.
-This makes commercial radio an ideal medium for small businesses to reach out to new customers.
+Listeners don't change station in the same way that TV viewers fast-forward or channel-hop during ad breaks.
+This makes commercial radio an ideal medium for small businesses to reach new customers.

-Local radio stations are often an important part of the community, and businesses that advertise on air can benefit from that connection.
+Local radio stations are often important to their community, and businesses that advertise on air can benefit from that connection.
 Moreover, listeners are loyal and often see their favourite station as a trusted friend.
 That warm feeling can extend to the regular sponsors and advertisers.

-With frequent airing of a radio commercial and listeners tuning in for hours at a time, it is possible to build a strong presence on the radio.
+With radio commercials airing frequently, and listeners tuning in for hours at a time, it is possible to build a strong presence on the radio.
 The human voice is a powerful selling tool, conveying emotion and authority.

 Promotions and offers work well because radio drives response.
-In fact, many listeners are also online, so radio can be a great way to get people to your website.
+In fact, many listeners are also online, so radio can be a great way to get people to visit your website there and then.

 The advantage of cinema advertising is that your audience is both local and totally focused on the screen.
 A local ad on the big screen will be watched and absorbed by the audience without distraction.

-The production cost of cinema advertisements can be surprisingly low and you can advertise from as little as £95 per week.
-Pearl & Dean, for instance, offers two types of cinema ad production for local small businesses:
+The production cost of cinema advertisements can be surprisingly low, and you can advertise from as little as £95 per week.
+Pearl & Dean, for instance, offers two cinema ad options for local small businesses:

-- slide advertising allows you to show up to three stills, which appear for 7.5 seconds each in a special advertising segment before the film begins;
+- Slide advertising allows you to show up to three stills, which appear for 7.5 seconds each.

 More than 80% of the UK population watch TV every day.
-With the proliferation of digital channels, advertisers can access sophisticated data on viewer habits and audience profiles to ensure their TV commercials reach the right people at the right time.
+Advertisers can access data on viewer habits and audience profiles across the many different terrestrial and digital channels, to ensure their adverts reach the right people at the right time.